Revisiting the Canon: Graphic Landscape

 Timothy Wilcox is an independent scholar with a particular interest in landscape painting and in watercolour.
 He held curatorial positions at the British Museum, the Victoria and Albert Museum and was for more than 10 years Director of Hove Museum and Art Gallery.
 As an independent curator, he curated exhibitions for Tate, the Lowry and Dulwich Picture Gallery.
 A former Associate Lecturer at the universities of Brighton and Surrey, he has been a Course Leader for the Courtauld Institute Summer School and a Special Advisor for the British Council to museums and galleries in India.

 He is the author of books and articles on Constable, Francis Towne and Samuel Palmer and numerous publications on John Sell Cotman, including Cotman in Normandy, to accompany an exhibition at Dulwich Picture Gallery in 2012.
 Recently relocated to Oxfordshire, he is a regular contributor to the on-line programmes of the Ashmolean Museum.

 Gillian Forrester is an independent art historian, curator and writer.
 She was formerly Senior Curator of Prints and Drawings at the Yale Center for British Art and specialises in British print culture in a transnational context.
-She co-edited Art and Emancipation in Jamaica: Isaac Mendes Belisario and His Worlds (Yale University Press, 2007) which won the College Art Association's 2009 Alfred H. Barr Jr. Award for an especially distinguished catalogue in the history of art.
+She has curated numerous exhibitions and authored and edited several books, including (with Tim Barringer and Bárbaro Martínez-Ruiz) Art and Emancipation in Jamaica: Isaac Mendes Belisario and His Worlds (Yale University Press, 2007), which won the College Art Association's 2009 Alfred H. Barr Jr. Award for an especially distinguished catalogue in the history of art.

 02 Nov 2021